mndillon/toki-pona-nanpa-linja-n/README.md

 ### Digit Roots
 - Unique initials
 - Easy to remember
-- End in **-n** for structural consistency, for long digit sequences the end is clearly determined
+- End in **-n** for structural consistency, for long digit sequences the end is clearly signaled
 - No conflict with Toki Pona vocabulary
 - Where possible, respects the first syllable of existing Toki Pona digit names
 - Uses a decimal (base-10) structure because this is the system most people encounter every day